Azure/azure-quickstart-templates/101-webapp-linux-airflow-postgresql/README.md

 This template provides a easy way to deploy a puckel/docker-airflow docker image on a Linux Web App with Azure database for PostgreSQL.

-**Notice** Once deployed Airflow can take a while to start due the creation and initialization of Airflow database.
+**Note** Once deployed Airflow can take a while to start due the creation and initialization of Airflow database.